akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/doi-generation.md

 ## How do you generate a DOI?

 When publishing code, data, or models, there are various options for DOI generation, and selecting one is generally dependent on where the object of interest is published.
-We will go over the two standard methods used by the Institute here, and mention a third option for completeness.
+We will go over the two standard methods used by the Institute here, and we mention a third option for completeness.
 A comparison of these three options is provided in the [Data Archive Options Comparative Overview](../pdfs/Data_Archive-Publication-Options-Comparative-Overview.pdf).

 ### 1. Generate a DOI on Hugging Face